arthurlockman/CS2303-Homework-2/README.txt

 ##Executables
 ###at
-This program creates an array of ten consecutive integers and prints the array to the command line.
+This program creates an array of ten consecutive integers and doubles and prints the array to the command line.
 To call it, simply call the following:

 	./at